-8.2.4 4.2.4 Investigative Audit
+4.2.4 Investigative Audit

 An investigative evaluation is conducted in response to a formal complaint.
 All formal complaints made against a school must be submitted to the Office of District Accreditation in writing and bear the signature of the individual(s) filing the complaint.
 When a written complaint is received that contains allegations of noncompliance with accreditation requirements, MDE staff will contact the school officials and provide assistance to resolve the compliant.
 If the compliant is not resolved, the school administrator will be notified in writing of the nature of the complaint and informed that the school is subject to an unannounced audit to investigate the allegations.
-Upon completion of the investigative audit, a written report is sent to the complainant, chief school administrator, and chairperson, president, or presiding officer designee of the local governing body or policy-making authority.
+Upon completion of the investigative audit, a written report is sent to the complainant, chief school administrator, and designee of the local governing body.